Frequency Analysis for Fun

 Smart machines help users

 A medical device that actively helps users avoid mistakes helps everyone using it (and the patients it’s being used on!).
 Changing the interface to reduce errors isn’t the only solution though.
 Modern machines have ‘intelligent drug libraries’ that contain information about the medicines and what sort of doses are likely and safe.
 Someone might still mistakenly tell the machine to give too high a dose but now it can catch the error and ask the nurse to double-check.
-That’s like having a washing machine that can spot bright socks in a white wash and that refuses to switch on till it has been removed.
+That’s like having a washing machine that can spot a brightly coloured sock in a white wash and that refuses to switch on till it has been removed.

 Building machines with a better ability to catch errors (remember, we all make mistakes) and helping users to recover from them easily is much more reliable than trying to get rid of all possible errors by training people.
 It’s not about avoiding red socks, or errors, but about putting better systems in place to make sure that we find them before we press that big ‘Start’ button.